-Fabian and Massimo revamped the interior themselves, opting to remove pre-existing dark tones and exchange these for a charming natural granite counter, Victorian Ash furnishings, and 1950s Australian school chairs.
+Fabian and Massimo revamped the interior themselves, opting to remove pre-existing dark tones in exchange for a sun filled space, natural granite counter, Victorian Ash furnishings, and 1950s Australian school chairs.

-Coffee is roasted by Veneziano for all milk based espresso (Bond St), with rotating single origin beans for espresso and filter coffee.
-I was delighted to see an Ethiopian Gesha available, which tasted like juicy mandarin and melon, with those quintessential floral tones on the note.
+Coffee is roasted by Veneziano for milk based espresso (Bond St), with rotating guest single origin beans black coffee.

 They’re open 7 days a week, and have a gorgeous airy dining area to sit back and enjoy the tranquil surrounds.